akolobov/IBAC-SNI/README.md

 # Introduction

-This codebase is for a custom research project, built off of IBAC-SNI
+This codebase is for a custom research project, built off of the IBAC-SNI repo

 ## Plotting